 Whether applying these minerals to your skin can achieve the desired effects is still uncertain, but the potential benefits of mineral-rich mud are enough to get many people to the nearest spa -- and there's another one that will probably get even more people there.
 The stress-reducing qualities of spa treatments in general are practically impossible to argue with, as is the connection between skin quality and stress hormones.
 You might be able to improve your skin by the simple act of sinking in, breathing deep and getting thoughtlessly, unabashedly dirty.

-For more information on mud baths, spa treatments and skin care, check out the links on the next page.
+For more information on mud baths, spa treatments and skin care, check out the links below.

 More Great Links

 - Alternative Medicine Treatments.
 Dr. Oz.
 Jan.
 5, 2010.
 (May 15, 2012) http://www.doctoroz.com/videos/alternative-medicine-treatments?page=2

 - Balanced Living: Four Whole-Body Revitalizers.
 Dr. Weil.
 (May 15, 2012) http://www.drweil.com/drw/u/ART02029/whole-body-revitalizers.html